SzuHannah/Amazon-book-category-vis/README.md

-# Amazon book category interactive data visulaization
+# Amazon book category visulaization
-Amazon book category interactive data visulaization, created with R flexdashboard
+This is an interactive data visulaization app for amazon book category, created with R flexdashboard